-ESF's foreign currency agreements consisted of the following at September 30, 2006 and September 30, 2005:
+ESF's foreign currency agreements consisted of the following at September 30, 2007 and September 30, 2006:

 In April 1994, Treasury signed the North American Framework Agreement, which includes an Exchange Stabilization Agreement (ESA), with Mexico.
 The ESA provides for a \$3 billion standing swap line.
 The amounts and terms (including the assured source of repayment) of any new borrowings under the North American Framework Agreement would need to be negotiated.
-There were no drawings outstanding on these agreements as of September 30, 2006 and 2005.
-In December 2005, the Treasury and FRB extended this agreement to December 2006.
+There were no drawings outstanding on these agreements as of September 30, 2007 and 2006.
+In December 2006, the Treasury and FRB extended this agreement to December 2007.
+Renewal for another year to December 2008 was in process at the time this report was being issued.